waynr/tui48/README.md

 cargo install --path ./
 ```

+**Note**: this approach assumes you have the [cargo install] target directory
+included in your shell's `PATH` variable.
+If you don't then instead of running
+`tui48` in your path, you will have to run `<PATH_TO_TUI48>/target/debug/tui48`

 ## Running

-Once installed, try running it in your favorite terminal emulator!.
-I recommend
+Once installed, try running `tui48` in your favorite terminal emulator!.
+I
-[alacritty], which what I prefer for my every day terminal usage and is the
+recommend [alacritty], which what I prefer for my every day terminal usage and
-only terminal emulator I've tested it on.
+is the only terminal emulator I've tested it on.
+Here's how to do it:

 If you do use a different terminal emulator, please let me know and report any
 bugs on this git repo's issue tracker!